390 home

 Is this the class for you?

-2. This course is non-sectarian, open to people of any religion or no religion.
-That means we will deliberately avoid discussing the bible as a work of faith, the way you might discuss it in church or Sunday school.
 For example, some Christians read the Hebrew Bible or "Old Testament" only in relation to the New Testament, ignoring its meaning for people living at the time.
-On the other hand, we will discuss forces that influenced the writing of books in the Hebrew Bible without reference to the New Testament.
+But the people who wrote most of the bible were Jews; they lived centuries before the first Christians came along.
+So in this class, we will discuss forces that influenced the writing of books in the Hebrew Bible without reference to the New Testament.
+Likewise, when we look at the New Testament, we will look at it as a response both to the Hebrew Bible and to the culture of the Roman Empire.

 3. We will discuss a wide range of modern scholarship by people, some of them ministers, priests, and rabbis, who often question traditional assumptions about the bible.
 You will be responsible for understanding this scholarship even if you disagree with it.
 Here are some of the controversial issues we'll discuss: